Design Guidelines: CNC Milling

 Production Parts

 Reduce your CNC machining costs when you order higher quantities of machined parts.
-Our production capabilities for machining—powered by our New Hampshire-based facility, Rapid Manufacturing—allow up to 1,000+ machined parts along with first article inspection (FAI) reporting, material certifications, part assembly, and additional finishing options like anodizing and chromate plating.
-Learn more about your production options for machining.
+Our production capabilities for machining—powered by our Protolabs Network manufacturing partners—allow up to 1,000+ machined parts along with first article inspection (FAI) reporting, material certifications, part assembly, and additional finishing options like anodizing and chromate plating.
+Learn more about production for machining.

 5-Axis Milling